Beaming like a golden halo over the tiny village of Melk stands Austria’s prettiest church: Melk Abbey.

 Behind the abbey lie the Abbey Park and Gardens.
 They were only recently created and opened to the public in 2000 (from May to October).

-Practical Information and Tips for Visiting Melk Abbey
+Practical Guide & Tips for Visiting Melk Abbey